freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 - _descriptionTag_: HTML tag description of the game, specially important for crawlers that can bring organic traffic to your game.
 - _instructions_:
   - `videoId` is the YouTube video id with a tutorial for the game.
-  - `text` allows you import a markdown with written instructions.
-Also important for crawlers.
+  - `text` allows you to import a markdown with written instructions.
+Also important for web search crawlers.
 - _config_: This is a function that returns your boardgame.io config.
 It needs to be a separate file because this will only load all extra resources needed (UI, game logic, etc) if the user wants to play your game.

 In `src/games/checkers/media/thumbnail.png`, place: